 Now that we’ve gone through what the Helix Midnight is made of, how it feels, and how it performs in my tests, we get to the ultimate question: Is it a good selection for you?
 Here are some pros and cons you should consider if you’re thinking about purchasing it.

-- I also really like this bed for combination sleepers.
+I love that the Helix Midnight offers great edge support — you can use the whole bed!
+It also has great motion isolation, which makes it a nice option for couples.
+I also really like this bed for combination sleepers.
 The mattress is bouncy, making it easy for you to roll over or switch positions at night without worrying that you’ll get “stuck” in the bed.

-Helix Midnight Complaints
+My Helix Midnight mattress complaints

 How Much Does The Helix Dusk Cost?